Mortensen House

 Bridging the gap between rehabilitation and home for individuals with spinal cord injuries.

-Created in partnership with the Mortensen Family Trust, this OSCI initiative offers safe, wheelchair-accessible transitional housing for Oregonians with spinal cord injuries—a bridge between rehabilitation and home, where individuals and families can plan their next chapter with hope and support.
+Created in partnership with the Mortensen Trust, this OSCI initiative offers safe, wheelchair-accessible transitional housing for Oregonians with spinal cord injuries.
+In doing so, it provides a crucial bridge between rehabilitation and home, where individuals and families can plan their next chapter with hope and support.

 Why Transitional Housing Matters

 For many people with a new spinal cord injury, the journey of recovery is blocked before it even begins.
-In Oregon alone, nearly 10,000 people were living with spinal cord injuries in 2022, and the cost of their care exceeded $380 million statewide.
-Yet many of these individuals face a critical barrier: rehab centers often cannot accept patients who don’t have an accessible home to return to afterward.
-Without a safe discharge plan, people are left waiting—or worse, excluded entirely from rehabilitation.
+In fact, in Oregon alone, nearly 10,000 people were living with spinal cord injuries in 2022, and the cost of their care exceeded $380 million statewide.
+Despite this, many of these individuals face a critical barrier: rehab centers often cannot accept patients who don’t have an accessible home to return to afterward.
+Consequently, without a safe discharge plan, people are left waiting—or worse, excluded entirely from rehabilitation.

 The consequences are severe.
-Missing out on rehab makes the recovery journey far more difficult, increases the likelihood of medical complications, and heightens the risk of isolation.
-In Oregon, nearly 30% of individuals with SCI are readmitted to the hospital within 30 days of discharge, often because of unsafe or inaccessible living environments.
-Without consistent therapy and structured support, secondary health conditions—such as pressure injuries, respiratory issues, or depression—become more common and more costly.
+Without proper rehabilitation, the recovery journey becomes far more difficult, increases the likelihood of medical complications, and heightens the risk of isolation.
+Furthermore, in Oregon, nearly 30% of individuals with SCI are readmitted to the hospital within 30 days of discharge, often because of unsafe or inaccessible living environments.
+As a result, without consistent therapy and structured support, secondary health conditions—such as pressure injuries, respiratory issues, or depression—become more common and more costly.

 This is where the Mortensen House Project steps in.

-By providing a safe, wheelchair-accessible home designed for independence, Mortensen House helps ensure that recovery doesn’t end when rehab does—it continues, sustainably and with dignity.
+By providing a safe, wheelchair-accessible home designed for independence, Mortensen House helps ensure that recovery doesn’t end when rehab does—instead, it continues, sustainably and with dignity.

 Project Purpose